Can Stationary Distributions of Scale-Invariant Neural Networks Be Described by the Thermodynamics of an Ideal Gas?: Additional results for isotropic noise model

-\paragraph{Statistics of VMF distribution} For consistency with the existing sources, we derive the statistics of the VMF distribution for inverse temperature $\kappa=1/T$ and then we rewrite them in terms of the original temperature $T$.
+For consistency with the existing sources, we derive the statistics of the VMF distribution for inverse temperature $\kappa=1/T$ and then we rewrite them in terms of the original temperature $T$.
 The density is given by\footnote{\href{https://en.wikipedia.org/wiki/Von_Mises–Fisher_distribution}{https://en.wikipedia.org/wiki/Von\_Mises–Fisher\_distribution}}

 where $I_{d/2-1} (\kappa)$ is the modified Bessel function of first kind.
 The expected loss $U$ and entropy $S$ for this distribution are

 We are interested in the asymptotics of these functions in the limit $\kappa \to \infty$ (i.e., $T\to 0$, so that we can apply this approximation for sufficiently small values of $\eta$ and $\lambda$). \cite{NIST:DLMF} give the following approximation for $I_{\nu}(\kappa)$ in \href{https://dlmf.nist.gov/10.40}{10.40.1}